kjkszpj/SK-II/README.md

 SIMPLE socket programming, for network project.

 ---
+### todo
+-   combine socket + pyaudio
+-   control of audio
+    -   relocation
+    -   select
+    -   play
+    -   stop
+-   other than audio
+    -   user login
+    -   share
+-   ...
+-   UI

+### done
+-   try socket
+-   try pyaudio

 ###	scheme:
--	What target?
+-   let's do a simple audio player
--	Should seperate server and client when design & programming.
+-	Should separate server and client when design & programming.

 ###	question
 1.	return value of socket method?